Great Photos Matter

 Selling a home is no different.
 After all… Everyone wants to live and love in a bright, sunny, happy place with a great view.
 But no one ever fell in love with a floorplan.

 So I need to do more than just document rooms and structures.
 I need to give buyers a sense of what it feels like to actually be there.
 I help them imagine swimming in your lake, sitting on your dock, relaxing on your deck, and cooking dinner in your kitchen.
 Making your home their home.
 I make them fall in love.

 As a real estate photographer, it’s my job to inspire desire.
 And with the lake homes and cabins we’re selling here in northwest Wisconsin, that usually involves a certain degree of lake lust.
 Most homes I photograph have great views, and those views are a big part of what we’re selling.

 That’s why I work hard to create beautifully composed and lighted interiors whose windows bring the outside in.
 It requires tremendous attention to detail during the shoot, and then later even more work in post.
 Creating beautiful, natural-looking images like these takes hard work that can’t be replaced by software shortcuts.
 It also demands a totally different skill set from that of a local photographer who’s great at weddings and senior class portraits.
 The difference is more than just artsy or technical, and it’s a difference that really matters.

-For the last year or so, I’ve also been creating aerial photos and video.
+For the past few years, I’ve also been creating aerial photos and video.
 Back in January of 2017 I passed my Part 107 test, and I’m now an FAA-certified Remote Pilot who can legally fly small Unmanned Aerial Systems (UASs) for commercial purposes.

 Of course, being a licensed drone pilot is just the beginning.
 Drone photography is still real photography.
 It’s a job for a skilled real estate photographer who occasionally uses a camera that flies.
 Just as with terrestrial photography, there’s more to this than just buying a camera and clicking a button.